Clone and Modify an Arduino Mega Schematic in Altium Designer

 A heavily rules-driven PCB design platform for designing industry-standard PCBs.

-Including Arduino Boards in Your Next PCB
+Tools for Modifying Arduino Boards in Your PCB Design Software

 - Using an Arduino board on its own or in concert with your custom PCB is a great way to start developing a new IoT device.

-PCB design begins with an electronics schematic that shows how all your component link together to form a complete, functional device.
-This document is more than just a drawing; your PCB design software needs extensive component libraries in order to include all of your component information in your schematic.
+PCB design begins with an electronics schematic that shows how all your pins and components link together to form a complete, functional device.
+This document is more than just a drawing of pins and circuits; your PCB design software needs extensive component libraries in order to include all of your component information in your schematic.
 You can take advantage of the built-in microcontroller, digital and analog I/O’s, and onboard memory on an Arduino schematic to get your new idea off the ground.

 Working in a Unified Environment